Demetria McKinney

-Her stage credits include playing Coretta Scott King in the Rhythm and Blues Opera I Dream (2010), as well as the role of Deena Jones in Dreamgirls (2012).
+Her stage credits include playing Coretta Scott King in the Rhythm and Blues Opera I Dream (2010), and starring as Deena Jones in a 2012 production of Dreamgirls at The Muny.
 In 2017, McKinney played Whitney Houston in the TV One film Bobbi Kristina.
 She released her debut album Officially Yours in 2017.

 Career

 Acting

 McKinney has performed in a number of Tyler Perry's stage plays, including Meet The Browns, Why Did I Get Married and Madea's Family Christmas.
 She starred as Janine Shelton-Payne on the TBS comedy series Tyler Perry's House of Payne from 2006 to 2012.
 She was nominated for a 2009 National Association for Multi-ethnicity in Communications (NAMIC) Vision Award for Best Performance in a Comedy, in recognition of her work on House of Payne.
 She returned for the House of Payne spin-off The Paynes in 2018.
 McKinney has guest starred on Necessary Roughness, Drop Dead Diva, Devious Maids, Chicago Med, and Being Mary Jane.
 She also appeared on Bravo's The Real Housewives of Atlanta, as a recurring cast member during the seventh season, and a guest star on the eighth season.

 From 2012 to 2014, McKinney had a series regular role on the TV One comedy series, The Rickey Smiley Show.
 In 2016, she was cast as Tamara Austin in the Bounce TV prime time television soap opera Saints & Sinners.
 In 2017, she was cast opposite Mario Van Peebles and Robinne Lee in the Syfy horror drama Superstition.
 The series was canceled after one season.
 Also in 2017, McKinney starred in the TV One movie Bobbi Kristina as Whitney Houston, the late icon and mother to Bobbi Kristina.

 McKinney had a recurring role in the BET drama series The Quad from 2017 to 2018.
 She also played a leading role in the 2018 Christmas themed romantic film A Stone Cold Christmas.
 In 2019, she starred in the Urban Movie Channel family drama series A House Divided alongside Paula Jai Parker.
 She was later cast in the Freeform drama series Motherland: Fort Salem.
 In 2022, she began starring on The Winchesters.